Lights, Camera, Medicine

 Eve says the touching moment is one of many she’s experienced since she began teaching the course in the spring of 2016.

-Twice a week throughout the quarter, the students produce and perform a half-hour broadcast for CHOP patients.
-They have only a half hour to prepare the show at the Seacrest Studios, a broadcast media center provided by the Ryan Seacrest Foundation to help pediatric patients explore creative media.
+Twice a week throughout the quarter, the students produce and perform a half-hour broadcast for patients at the hospital.
+They have only a half hour to prepare the show at a broadcast media center provided by a foundation to help pediatric patients explore creative media.

-“On the second day of class, I ask students to look around the atrium of CHOP, and I speak to them as a fiction writer,” says Eve, a novelist by trade.
+“On the second day of class, I ask students to look around the atrium, and I speak to them as a fiction writer,” says Eve, a novelist by trade.
 “I tell them, ‘This place is a nexus for stories.
 Can you sense the stories taking place here?
 This is a living, breathing place — and what you will learn here will be immeasurable.’”

 Story Medicine, while touching on subjects ranging from acting and production to digital media, is, at its core, a writing course.